 #6 Appliance Handles

 You touch them so many times every day.
 And you never think about it.
 Spray them all down with the Krud Kutter mix and then wipe.

 "One night a week, I take the knobs off the stove, remove the dish and the grease screen from the [over-the-range] microwave, and take the bowl with utensils that sits next to my stove and put them all in the dishwasher," Dougherty says.

 "Do this before bed and by the morning you've cleaned half your kitchen, yet touched nothing."

 Dougherty washes dull, smudged glass and mirrors with straight vinegar.
 Be aware that if you've been using commercial cleaners it may take "four, five, six, maybe seven cleanings with vinegar to get all the wax off the glass," she says.

 Bonus tip: "When you go into a room to clean you shouldn't have to think.
 You should be able to turn up the music and rock and roll your way around the room," Dougherty says.
-She uses a method she calls “The Path" — start in one corner, progress around the perimeter, and then head to the middle.
+She uses a method she calls “The Path."
+Start in one corner, move around the perimeter, then head to the middle.
 Clean everything in your path as you go around the room.